ACCOMMODATION AND MEALS AT MENUCHA

 when the check arrives; the Registrar will send a confirmation.

-Rental rates for Menucha rose about 5% this year.
+Rental rates for Menucha rose sharply this year.
 Singtime Frolics is priced to

-break even, so the rates have been raised accordingly.
+break even, so the registration fees have been gone up accordingly.

 The table shows fees for some common registration options.

-2017 registration rates for early registration (ends February 20) by PFS member
+2019 registration rates for early registration (ends February 24)for one PFS member: